Examples of outstanding websites

-This means combining a modern, user-friendly and attractive design with compelling texts designed for your target audience.
+This means combining a modern, user-friendly and attractive design with compelling copy thought out to awe your target audience.

 Let me explain.

-Let’s have some fun and be inspired by how well others do it.
+Let’s have some fun and be inspired by how well others are doing it.

 Free Copywriting Guide